Open-Systems-Pharmacology/docs/part-3/pk-sim-compounds-defining-inhibition-induction-processes.md

 *   Specify the type of inhibition from the Process type list (competitive, uncompetitive, non-competitive, mixed).

-Inhibition changes reaction rates and/or the kinteics of active transports by modifying reaction and/or transport paramters:
+Inhibition changes reaction rates and/or the kinteics of active transports by modifying reaction and/or transport parameters:

 *   the Michaelis-Menten constant Km and the turnover number kcat for Michaelis-Menten kinetics